mongodb/docs/source/release-notes/release-advisories/advisories-v4.2.rst

 When you use the |k8s-op-short| and upgrade |onprem|, upgrade to
 |onprem| 4.2.1.
 If you must remain on 4.2.0, change to your Kubernetes
 |k8s-statefulset| to restart your MongoDB Agents and trigger a
-:term:`rolling restart` of all the database pods.
+:opsmgr:`rolling restart </reference/glossary/#std-term-rolling-restart>` of all the database pods.
 This issue doesn't exist in |onprem| 4.2.1 or later.